halimacc/halimacc.github.io/source/_posts/2016-01-12-build-windows-shell.md

 categories:
 - Utility
 ---
-In this article, I'll show you how to build an environment on windows that gives you the same experience in developing Node as on Linux or Osx.
+In this article, I'll show you how to build an environment on windows that gives you the same experience in developing Node as on Linux or OSX.
 There's a preview:
 ![preview](http://7xqh47.com1.z0.glb.clouddn.com/build_windows_shell/preview.png)

 ## Git Bash